persistent image in ERROR status after VM delete

-#5 Updated by Anton Todorov almost 5 years ago
+#5 Updated by Anton Todorov over 5 years ago

 IMHO even at the moment there is inconsistency in the image statuses because almost all current image operations on running VM are leading to disk images with no better state but are not marked as 'error'.
 The most noticeable example are disk "Save-as" and disk "Snapshot".

-#8 Updated by Jaime Melis over 4 years ago
+#8 Updated by Jaime Melis about 5 years ago

 Hi Anton, can you elaborate a bit more on your last message?
 What do you mean with: